 There are probably more people looking at the moving averages and trend lines on Dow Jones than on any one currency pair.
 This means that when these lines are drawn, they stand up as more accurate and reliable because of their greater degree of popularity and by extension, self-fulfilling prophecy.
-When the Dow Jones breaks up through the famous 200 day moving average, it signals to all stock traders that the stock markets are bullish, and to all currency traders that any DJ correlated pairs like AUDUSD are also likely to be bullish.
-Similarily, when support and resistance lines are drawn on the Dow Jones, and there is a strong break up or down through these lines, one can expect a strong move in the DJ that is closely followed by a strong move in DJ correlated currency pairs.
+When the Dow Jones breaks up through the famous 200-day moving average, it signals to all stock traders that the stock markets are bullish, and to all currency traders that any DJ correlated pairs like AUDUSD are also likely to be bullish.
+Similarly, when support and resistance lines are drawn on the Dow Jones, and there is a strong break up or down through these lines, one can expect a strong move in the DJ that is closely followed by a strong move in DJ correlated currency pairs.

 Sources of Global Indexes